ZhangLeUestc/PersEmoN/README.md

-As for the ``DomainConfusionInnerProduct" layer, we get the code from the following paper:
+For the ``DomainConfusionInnerProduct" layer, we get the code from the following paper:

 Tzeng, Eric, et al. "Simultaneous deep transfer across domains and tasks."
 Proceedings of the IEEE International Conference on Computer Vision.
 2015.